ivanvorobei/SPIndicator/README.md

 ### Manually

-If you prefer not to use any of dependency managers, you can integrate `SPIndicator` into your project manually.
+If you prefer not to use any of dependency managers, you can integrate manually.
 Put `Sources/SPIndicator` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 <img align="right" src="https://github.com/ivanvorobei/SPIndicator/blob/main/Assets/Readme/error-preview.svg" width="270"/>